hyperledger/iroha/docs/source/integrations/burrow.rst

 .. image:: ../../image_assets/burrow/natives.png

 Current release of the Iroha EVM wrapper contains a single service contract deployed at the address `A6ABC17819738299B3B2C1CE46D55C74F04E290C` (the last 20 bytes of the *keccak256* hash of the string *ServiceContract*) which exposes 2 methods to query Iroha assets balances and transfer assets between accounts.
-The signature of these four method looks like this:
+The signatures of these two methods look like this:

 	**function** getAssetBalance(string memory *accountID*, string memory *assetID*) public view returns (string memory *result*) {}